Cabozantinib (By mouth)

 - It is best to take this medicine on an empty stomach.
 Do not eat for at least 2 hours before and 1 hour after you take this medicine.

-- Swallow the capsule whole with at least 8 ounces of water.
-Do not crush, break, chew, or open the capsule.
+- Swallow the medicine whole with at least 8 ounces of water.
+Do not crush, break, chew, or open the medicine.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.